simonmichael/hledger_site/faq.md

 - make reports from timeclock or timedot time logs
 - make reports from any CSV file

-It can slice, dice, and present your reports in different ways:
+It can slice, dice, and present your data in different ways:

 - filter out just the items or time period you're interested in
 - show multiple periods side by side